ausmango/Research-Data-Visualization/README.md

 # Research-Data-Visualization

-This repository contains Python scripts and CSV datasets for visualizaing survey data om ChatGTPT usage in writing among high school and college students.
+This repository contains Python scripts and CSV datasets for visualizing survey data on ChatGPT usage in writing among high school and college students.
 Intended for a 25 page research paper I completed.
 Charts are built with matplotlib.